mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

-It is also worth noting that if the semantics of an ``algorithm`` section are needed during initialization, Modelica includes an ``initial algorithm`` section that is analogous to the ``initial equation`` discussed in the previous section on :ref:`initialization`.
+It is also worth noting that if the semantics of an ``algorithm`` section are needed during initialization, Modelica includes an ``initial algorithm`` section that is analogous to the ``initial equation`` section discussed in the previous discussion on :ref:`initialization`.
 The ``initial algorithm`` section will be applied only during the initialization phase to determine initial conditions, just like an ``initial equation`` section, but the ``initial algorithm`` section will allow multiple assignments to the same variable.
 The same caveats apply with respect to symbolic manipulation.

-.. todo:: what would be the purpose in having multiple assignments to
-          the same variable?is the order important like in non-initial algorithm sections where the last assigment is the one used? for any algorithm section (initial or otherwise): are the statements executed sequentially so that x = 2; y = x; z = y is well defined?